Grandma, What Great Songs You Sang!

-Grandma, What Great Songs You Sang! is the debut studio album by American singer Brenda Lee.
-The album was released on August 3, 1959 on Decca Records and was produced by Owen Bradley.
-The album was Brenda Lee's only studio album released during the 1950s.
+Grandma, What Great Songs You Sang! is a studio album by American singer Brenda Lee.
+The album was released on August 3, 1959, by Decca Records and was the debut studio album of her career.
+The 12-track collection aimed at an adult audience consisted of standards by Sophie Tucker, Bing Crosby and others.
+It was given mixed reviews by publications like Billboard and The Age.